agataf/agataf.github.io/_pages/about.md

 I'm a member of the [Health Policy Data Science Lab](http://healthpolicydatascience.org/), and a Technology & Racial Equity graduate fellow at the [Center for
 Comparative Studies in Race and Ethnicity](https://ccsre.stanford.edu/).

-My research on algorithmic fairness explores the relationship between statistical properties of machine learning models used in clinical settings, and their implications for health equity.
+My research on algorithmic fairness explores statistical properties of machine learning models used in clinical settings, and their implications for health equity.

 Academic Publications